TrackingLaboratory/tracklab/README.md

 TrackLab is designed to be easily extended to support new methods.

 TrackLab is composed of multiple modules:
-1. A detector (YOLOv8, ...)
-2. A re-identification model (BPBReID, ...)
-3. A tracker (DeepSORT, StrongSORT, OC-SORT, ...)
+1. Detectors (`YOLO`, `YOLOX`, `RTMDet`, `RTDETR`, ...).
+2. Pose Estimators (`RTMPose`, `RTMO`, `VITPose`, `YOLOPose`, ...).
+3. Re-identification models (`KPReID`, `BPBReID`, ...).
+4. Trackers (`DeepSORT`, `StrongSORT`, `OC-SORT`, ...).

 Here's what makes TrackLab different from other existing tracking frameworks:
-- Fully modular framework to quickly integrate any detection/reid/tracking method or develop your own
+- Fully modular framework to quickly integrate any detection/reid/tracking method or develop your own.
-- It allows supervised training of the ReID model on the tracking training set
+- It allows supervised training of the ReID model on the tracking training set.
-- It provides a fully configurable visualization tool with the possibility to display any dev/debug information
+- It provides a fully configurable visualization tool with the possibility to display any dev/debug information.
-- It supports online and offline tracking methods (compared to MMTracking, AlphaPose, LightTrack and other libs who only support online tracking)
+- It supports online and offline tracking methods (compared to `MMTracking`, `AlphaPose`, `LightTrack` and other libs who only support online tracking).
 - It supports many tracking-related tasks:
+  - Multi-object detection.
-  - multi-object (bbox) tracking
+  - Multi-object (bbox) tracking.
-  - multi-person pose tracking
+  - Multi-person pose tracking.
-  - multi-person pose estimation
+  - Multi-person pose estimation.
-  - person re-identification
+  - Person re-identification.

 ## Documentation
 You can find the documentation at [https://trackinglaboratory.github.io/tracklab/](https://trackinglaboratory.github.io/tracklab/) or in the docs/ folder.
 After installing, you can run `make html` inside this folder to get an html version of the documentation.
+You can find the documentation at [https://trackinglaboratory.github.io/tracklab/](https://trackinglaboratory.github.io/tracklab/) or in the docs/ folder.
+After installing, you can run `make html` inside this folder to get an HTML version of the documentation.

 ## Installation guide[^1]